buildsi/error-analysis/README.md

 ### Online ML

+Note that pre-processing of dinos (raw) data was done via [1.data.py](1.data.py) and you don't need to run it again!
+It basically flattened the original errors data and added the hash at the same level.

 The script [2.online-ml.py](2.online-ml.py) will generate the clusters in [data/clusters](data/clusters).
 The default number of iterations is 5 but you can specify a custom value: